couchbaselabs/docs-ng/content/couchbase-sdk-net-1.2/store-operations.markdown

  * `StoreMode.Set` - Add a key to the database, replacing the key if it already exists

-JavaScript can store numbers up to a maximum size of 2 **Unhandled:**
-`[:unknown-tag :superscript]`.
-If you are storing 64-bit integers within Couchbase and want to use the numbers through the Map/Reduce engine, numbers larger than 2 **Unhandled:** `[:unknown-tag :superscript]` should be stored as a string to prevent number rounding errors.
+JavaScript can store numbers up to a maximum size of 2 `53`.
+If you are storing 64-bit integers within Couchbase and want to use the numbers through the Map/Reduce engine, numbers larger than 2 `53` should be stored as a string to prevent number rounding errors.

 <a id="table-couchbase-sdk_net_store"></a>